NCAR/climate-primer-water/doc/ch3_baselines.rst

 Although reanalyses have proven to be quite useful in general, they have their limitations.
-Even though the reanalysis framework is consistently applied over long time periods that can extend back several decades or more, the one component that does vary are the sources and amount of the raw input data due to changing global observational networks.
-Due to this changing mix of observations, the reliability of the reanalysis can considerably vary depending on the location, time period, and variable considered; and this changing mix, along with biases in observations and models, can also introduce spurious variability and trends into the output.
-And of particular importance to this primer, variables relating to the hydrological cycle such as precipitation (P) and evaporation (E) are derived quantities that are calculated from the primary variables (or differences in the primary variables) of the NWP model, and
+Even though the reanalysis framework is consistently applied over long time frames that can extend back several decades or more, the one component that does vary are the sources and amount of the raw input data due to changing global observational networks.
+Due to this changing mix of observations, the reliability of the reanalysis can vary considerably depending on the location, time frame, and variable considered; and this changing mix, along with biases in observations and models, can also introduce spurious variability and trends into the output.
+Of particular importance to this primer, variables relating to the hydrological cycle such as precipitation (P) and evaporation (E) are derived quantities that are calculated from the primary variables (or differences in the primary variables) of the NWP model, and